ORS-Consulting/ORS-openthermo/docs/Manual.md

 However, it is important to note that unit conversions are built in to the methods implemented, so the user shall not worry about unit conversion.

 ## Credit
-In the making of this document a great deal of material has been sourced (and modified) from a former colleague's M.Sc. thesis [@iskov], from co-published papers [@Bjerre2017][@safety4010011] and from on-line material published under permissive licenses (with proper citation).
+In the making of this document a great deal of material has been sourced (and modified) from a former colleague's M.Sc. thesis [@iskov], from co-published papers [@Bjerre2017;@safety4010011] and from on-line material published under permissive licenses (with proper citation).
+In particular the HydDown manual [@Andreasen2024] has been heavily scavenged for usable material,

-Further, the making of this project would not have possible without the awesome [CoolProp](http://www.coolprop.org/) library [@doi:10.1021/ie4033999].
+Further, the making of this project would not have possible without the magnificent [*thermopack*](https://thermotools.github.io/thermopack/) library [@thermopack].
 I am also thankful for enlightening discussions with former colleague Jacob Gram Iskov Eriksen (Ramboll Energy, Denmark)  and former and now present colleague Carsten Stegelmann (ORS Consulting).

 The present document is typeset using Markdown + [pandoc](https://pandoc.org/) with the [Eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template) template.